Uganda

 Website: www.mfa.bg/embassies/ethiopia

-The Embassy of Uganda in Berlin has been accredited for Bulgaria.
+The Embassy of Uganda in Berlin is accredited to Bulgaria.

 Address: 10117 Berlin, Axel-Springer Strasse 54a